MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-trials.md

 1. Sign in to	[Power Apps](https://make.powerapps.com) or [Power Automate](https://make.powerautomate.com).
 1. On the left pane, select **...
 More** > **AI hub**.
-1. If there's no database (you get the message, *no database found*), do the following:
+1. If there's no database (you get the message, *no database found*), do the following steps:
     1. Select **Create a database**, and then choose a currency and language.
     1. Select **Create my database**.